A continuum model reproducing the multiple frequency crossovers in acoustic attenuation in glasses: Introduction

-In this work, we develop a new continuum mechanical model for a viscoelastic medium, where no disorder is introduced, by taking into account the different attenuation regimes acting in parallel in the rheological responses of glasses.
-We will show that our model is able to reproduce the attenuation at a macroscopic level, through a single continuum model, involving the combined effect of parallel sources of acoustic attenuation and their crossovers.
-By tuning the parameters of the model, our constitutive law can reproduce qualitatively and quantitatively the three regimes of acoustic attenuation versus frequency: successively $\Gamma \propto \omega^{a},\omega^4,\omega^2$ with $a \approx$ 2.
+In this work, we develop a novel continuum viscoelastic model, without introducing disorder, by taking into account the different attenuation regimes acting in parallel in the rheological responses of glasses. \AT{We call it the Parallel Power Law Model (PPLM)}.
+We will show that our model is able to reproduce the attenuation at a macroscopic scale, involving the combined effect of two parallel damping sources and their crossovers.
+By tuning the parameters of the model, our constitutive law can reproduce qualitatively and quantitatively the three regimes of acoustic attenuation versus frequency: successively $\Gamma \propto \omega^{a},\omega^4,\omega^2$ with $a \approx$ 2. \vg{The paper is organized as following: in section II, we introduce our viscoelastic model and derive the analytic expression of the inverse quality factor $Q^{-1}$ involving three independent parameters; in section III, based on Eq.\ref{eq:relation}, we calibrate the model on literature data of attenuation $\Gamma$ on the prototype silica glass and demonstrate the influence of the three parameters.
+Finally, section IV is devoted to discussion and conclusion. }